fruit/sfCacheTaggingPlugin/README.markdown

           }
         }

-1. Create a new file ``/config/factories.yml`` or edit each application's level ``/apps/%application_name%/config/factories.yml`` file
+1. Create a new file ``/config/factories.yml`` (common for all applications) or edit application-level ``/apps/%application_name%/config/factories.yml`` file.

+    Basicaly, if you have back-end for managing data and front-end to print them out you should enable cache in both of them.
+That is because you edit/create/delete records in back-end, so object tags should be updated to invalidate front-end cache.

-  Cache tagging works for you each time you save/update/delete Doctrine record or fetch them from DB.
-So you should enable caching (**sf_cache: true**) in all applications you work with.
-I recommend you to create default ``factories.yml`` for all applications you have by creating a file ``/config/factories.yml`` (you could find working example bellow).
-Symfony will check this file and load it as a default factories.yml configuration to all applications you have in the project.
+    I recommend you to create default ``factories.yml`` for all applications you have by creating a file ``/config/factories.yml`` (you could find explaind and short working examples bellow).

+    Symfony will check for this file and will load it as a default ``factories.yml`` configuration for all applications you have in the project.

-  This is ``/config/factories.yml`` content (you can copy&paste this code into your brand new created file) or merge this config with each application's ``factories.yml`` (applications, where you need the data to be fetched/written from/to cache)
+    This is ``/config/factories.yml`` content (you can copy&paste this code into your brand new created file) or merge this config with each application ``factories.yml`` file.

-  ** Explained and commented working example of file ``/config/factories.yml``**
+  **Explained and commented working example of file ``/config/factories.yml``**

           all:
             view_cache: